 At-home peels usually have less downtime and result in faster recovery of the skin as they do not penetrate the deeper layers of the skin.
 Also, they are not so effective at treating hyperpigmentation or other skin conditions.
 If not done correctly, they may irritate the skin.

 The Jessner peel from a certified doctor is more likely to give long-standing results.
 Especially, people with darker skin tone should always go to a professional to minimize the risks of pigmentation.
 Also, people with sensitive skin should refrain from doing at-home peel for its many side effects.
 When done by a professional, it is safe for all skin types and works effectively against melasma and hyperpigmentation as a patch test is conducted before the treatment begins.

-Also Read: What Is A Dermatologist?
+Also Read: Who Is A Dermatologist?

 Side Effects Of Jessner Peel

 Some of the minor side effects of Jessner peel are –